SaladTechnologies/salad-cloud-imds-sdk-python/documentation/models/Token.md

-# ContainerToken
+# Token

-Represents the identity token of the running container.
+The identity token of the current container instance.

 **Properties**